What The Demise Of Topshop Means To Me & Other Millennials

-Topshop, once the buzziest store on the British high street, has become the latest COVID casualty – and the one that hurts the most.
-This week it was announced that the beleaguered Arcadia group, which also owns Dorothy Perkins, Wallis, Miss Selfridge and Burton, had gone into administration, putting 13,000 jobs at risk.
+Topshop, one of the buzziest stores of the last decade, has become the latest COVID casualty — and the one that hurts the most.
+This week, it was announced that the besieged Arcadia group, which also owns Dorothy Perkins, Wallis, Miss Selfridge, and Burton, had gone into administration, putting 13,000 jobs at risk.
 A decade ago, the idea that Topshop, the jewel in Arcadia’s crown, could be on the brink of collapse would have been unimaginable.

-In the mid 2000s, Topshop was at the peak of its popularity, collaborating with titans of fashion and music, from Kate Moss to Beyoncé.
-In an effort to prove that it was creating its own authentic trends, rather than being simply another catwalk copycat, the brand had its own much-anticipated spot on the London Fashion Week schedule.
-The show drew the top models of the day – the likes of Cara Delevingne and Jourdan Dunn – and Arcadia boss Philip Green sat on the front row, nestled between Anna Wintour and a bevy of contemporary It Girls.
+In the mid-2000s, Topshop was at the peak of its popularity, collaborating with titans of fashion and music, from Kate Moss to Beyoncé.
+In an effort to prove that it was creating authentic trends, rather than being simply another runway copycat, the brand had its own much-anticipated spot on the London Fashion Week schedule.
+The show drew the top models of the day — the likes of Cara Delevingne and Jourdan Dunn — and Arcadia boss Philip Green sat on the front row, nestled between Anna Wintour and a bevy of contemporary It girls.

 Advertisement

 But somewhere along the way, Topshop lost its lustre.
-The 90,000-square-foot Oxford Street emporium that was once the beating heart of London fashion, synonymous with cutting-edge clothes which could be worn by those within and outside the industry became just like any other fast fashion store, peddling unremarkable designs in cheap, disposable fabrics.
-My generation, once outfitted in head-to-toe Topshop, began to move onto fashion-forward, mid-range brands like Arket or Ganni, while younger Gen Zers flocked to online retailers like ASOS and Boohoo which had eclipsed Topshop with their ruthlessly low prices, rapid turnover and savvy influencer marketing strategies.
+The 90,000-square-foot Oxford Street emporium that was once the beating heart of London fashion, synonymous with cutting-edge clothes that could be worn by those both in and out of the industry, became just like any other fast fashion store, peddling unremarkable designs in cheap, disposable fabrics.
+My generation, once outfitted in head-to-toe Topshop, began to move onto fashion-forward, mid-range brands like & Other Stories or Ganni, while younger Gen Zers flocked to online retailers like ASOS and Boohoo, which had eclipsed Topshop with their ruthlessly low prices, rapid turnover, and savvy influencer marketing strategies.

-It also become impossible to dissociate Topshop from the tax-dodging man behind it, who has been mired in controversy in recent years.
-The hammer blow to Green’s reputation came in 2015, when he sold the ailing BHS for just £1, only for it to collapse a year later, resulting in the loss of 11,000 jobs and a £571 million pension deficit.
+It also became impossible to dissociate Topshop from the tax-dodging man behind it, who has been mired in controversy in recent years.
+The hammer blow to Green’s reputation came in 2015, when he sold the ailing BHS — a British department store — for just £1 ($1.35 USD), only for it to collapse a year later, resulting in the loss of 11,000 jobs and a £571 million ($770 million USD) pension deficit.
 In 2018, Green faced flak for cancelling a feminist pop-up curated by author Scarlett Curtis at Topshop's flagship store after he reportedly saw the display and removed it; a few weeks later he was named in parliament as the businessman accused of multiple counts of sexual misconduct and racial abuse.
-Green denied the allegations but his reputation was irreparably tarnished.
+Green denied the allegations, but his reputation was irreparably tarnished.
 Soon, Beyoncé would pull her Ivy Park clothing line from stores and Topshop would be forced to cancel a launch party for its collaboration with London Fashion Week favourite Michael Halpern.
-By the end of 2019, Topshop had experienced losses of half a billion pounds and the value of sales had dropped by 9%.
+By the end of 2019, Topshop had experienced losses of half a billion pounds ($674 million USD) and the value of sales had dropped by 9%.
 The spell had finally broken.

 Advertisement

-At the start of the pandemic, Arcadia’s cancellation of over £100 million worth of clothing orders from suppliers in some of the world’s poorest countries did nothing to cast the brand in a favourable light.
-In an age of more mindful consumption, it became hard to square shopping at Topshop with knowledge of Green’s tax avoidance and short-changing of pensioners while leading a champagne-soaked lifestyle of private jets and super yachts.
-Yet despite Topshop’s dramatic fall from grace, its collapse is tinged with sadness for millennials like me who grew up during its heyday.
-For those of us who came of age in the early noughties and 2010s, Topshop was our entry point into fashion, the go-to destination once we outgrew Tammy Girl's sparkly slogan tees and through which we could envisage a life for ourselves beyond the humdrum of suburbia.
+At the start of the pandemic, Arcadia’s cancellation of over £100 million ($135 million USD) worth of clothing orders from suppliers in some of the world’s poorest countries did nothing to cast the brand in a favourable light.
+In an age of more mindful consumption, it became hard to justify shopping at Topshop with knowledge of Green’s tax avoidance and short-changing of pensioners, while leading a champagne-soaked lifestyle of private jets and superyachts.
+Yet, despite Topshop’s dramatic fall from grace, its collapse is tinged with sadness for millennials like me who grew up during its heyday.
+For those of us who came of age in the early noughties and 2010s, Topshop was our entry point into fashion.
+It was the go-to destination once we outgrew Tammy Girl's sparkly slogan tees, through which we could envision a life for ourselves beyond the humdrum of suburbia.

 "Topshop was always on the horizon as the first place I ever wanted to buy clothes," says Anna Loo, who works in publishing.
 "I feel like it was a gateway for pre-teens to discover your own style and it was where you shopped for the first time when your parents stopped buying your clothes.
 I used to go to the one in Cabot Circus in Bristol and that was like a classic weekend event with friends.
 We’d get on the train — it was only 15 minutes from Bath — and it was always so exciting to see what new stock they’d have."